Codingboy/CODI_OFT/readme.txt

 Special markers like waypoints have a color.
 When another group is moving your markers, the marker is assigned to this group and the color and name changes.

-Markers can also be placed at the position the player is looking to when he has a rangefinder (or similar) or is in a UAV (or similar).
+Markers can also be placed at the position the player is looking to when he has a rangefinder (or similar) or is in a UAV (or similar) or is a gunner/commander of a vehicle.

 In the right upper corner on the Map is the distance and the angle displayed from a position to the mouseposition.
 To set the position hold ctrl and leftclick where you want.